raphaelmansuy/tutorials/31_observability_llm_adk_vertex_new.md

-# Vertex AI & ADK Observability: A Practical Guide
+# Vertex AI & Agent Engine Observability: A Practical Guide

-This tutorial provides a comprehensive, step-by-step guide to implementing robust observability for your Vertex AI Generative AI and ADK applications.
+This tutorial provides a comprehensive, step-by-step guide to implementing robust observability for your Vertex AI Generative AI and Agent Engine applications.
 You'll learn how to monitor, trace, and log your AI systems to ensure reliability, optimize performance, and control costs.

 ## 🎯 What You'll Build

 By following this guide, you will create a complete observability solution for your Vertex AI applications, featuring:

-- **Live Log Streaming:** Real-time logs from your Gemini API calls and ADK agents, sent directly to Google Cloud Logging.
+- **Live Log Streaming:** Real-time logs from your Gemini API calls and Agent Engine deployments, sent directly to Google Cloud Logging.
 - **Token Usage Tracking:** Detailed monitoring of token consumption with cost estimates, provided in structured JSON logs.
 - **Request Tracing:** End-to-end tracing to identify performance bottlenecks and understand request flows.
 - **Custom Dashboards:** Ready-to-use dashboards in the Google Cloud Console to visualize key metrics.
+- **Agent Engine Built-in Observability:** Leverage Agent Engine's automatic integration with Google Cloud's operations suite.

 ## 🚀 Key Outcomes